gregb93/aws-ha-web-application/README.md

 # aws-ha-web-application
-Designed and deployed a highly available web application architecture on AWS using multiple Availability Zones.
+This project demonstrates the deployment of a highly available and scalable web application on AWS.
+The architecture uses Amazon EC2 instances behind an Application Load Balancer and an Auto Scaling Group to distribute traffic and automatically replace unhealthy instances.